 Aerobic Septic System Information Atlanta GA

 The aerobic septic system is becoming one of the most popular alternative systems on the market.
 While most units are very basic and are designed to operate without oxygen, an aerobic septic system intentionally adds it in order to break down biological materials faster.
-With that said, they do require different care and maintenance than traditional models do, but at Atlanta Septic Tank Pros, the technicians we dispatch are knowledgeable in them all and can handle the install, routine care, and any emergency issues or repairs that may arise.
+With that said, they do require different care and maintenance than traditional models do, but at Atlanta Septic Tank Pros, our partner technicians are knowledgeable in them all and can handle the install, routine care, and any emergency issues or repairs that may arise.

 How an Aerobic Septic System Differs from a Traditional Model

 Aside from the presence of oxygen, there are some other striking differences between how the two models operate.
 With a traditional model, all the wastewater from a building enters a tank via a main line.
 Most tanks have two compartments, though some of the older ones have a single compartment.
 As the wastewater flows into the tank, it divides into three layers.
 The buoyant materials, such as grease and toilet paper, rise to the top, and the dense materials sink to the bottom.
 The liquid in the center is referred to as “effluent,” which moves from one chamber to the next, and then is dispersed into an underground absorption field or leach field, where the bacteria in the soil finishes cleaning it before it reaches the water table.